neosoultech/bioimpedance_msp430_test/README.md

 - Tests should be run in order
 - Earlier tests validate basic communication
 - Later tests depend on previous functionality
 - Phone is required for GPO and mailbox testing
+- EEPROM tests are only for basic I2C bring-up
+- Mailbox testing should use TEST_ST25_MAILBOX
+- TEST_ST25_MAILBOX writes to the FTM mailbox, not normal EEPROM NDEF memory
+- Use ST25 NFC Tap features for ST25DV / Fast Transfer Mode when checking mailbox data

 ---